tx-pts-dai/github-workflows/README.md

 ## Testing

-Each workflow should have a `test` job that runs the workflow with all inputs set.
-This job should be triggered on each PR.
+Each workflow should have a `test` job that runs the workflow with different inputs.
+This job should be triggered on when changes are detected and push to main.

+Test workflows are prefixed with `_test-` and contain the workflow file name.
+One test workflow per workflow file which can contain multiple jobs.

 ## Contributing